 The more we drift from God the less His commands and the influence of Christ are felt among us.

-Hence we see a growing authoritarianism on the right, and a creeping totalitarianism on the left.
-This new populism has no respect for persons, property, government, rules or the Constitution.
+Hence we see a growing authoritarianism on the right, and a creeping or soft totalitarianism on the left.
+This new populism has little respect for persons, property, government, rules or the Constitution.
 Many populists have learned that you can advance political ends by violence.
 On the left, ANTIFA attacks went on in Portland for over 100 days last year with no consequence.
 Groups on the right breeching the barriers of the U.S. Capitol were doing the same thing this week.

 We are not the first society to experience such a shift.
 One might point to Rome as the republic came to an end with the empire, and caesars demanded to be worshipped.
 More recently, we could point to the 1930s in Europe.
 As Europe became more secularized, many Christians felt themselves more and more displaced.
 At the time, as C. S. Lewis wrote in his 1933 book Pilgrim’s Regress, there were dragons on the right as seen in Germany and Italy.
 But there were also dragons on the left exhibited by the communists in Europe and in Russia.

-This puts sincere Christians and other good citizens in a difficult place.
+This puts sincere Christians and other citizens of good will in a difficult place.
 Factions on the right showed this week that our Constitution means little.
 Factions on the left last summer declared that America is over and called for a radically new order.
 Both are a threat to our republic.
 Both value power above any other consideration.
 Both have little use for laws or respect the dignity of others.

 In this environment, what do we do?
 First, we check our own hearts and actions and ask if we have adopted this agenda ourselves and if so repent of it.
 Second, pray for our current and incoming leaders to rule humbly and pursue righteousness and justice.
 Third, we recommit ourselves to Christ and His kingdom as our highest loyalty and pray for a spiritual awakening in our land.
 Fourth, as a university, we will continue to raise up students who are not only Christ-centered and well trained, but who believe in an ordered liberty — liberty under God.
 We want them to be good neighbors, great citizens, and courageous leaders.
 Fifth, we must continue to contend earnestly for the truth and for good policies — especially in a season when we will be facing the most radical, progressive agendas in the history of our nation.
 But we must do this in a way that is fitting for a follower of Christ, i.e. with convictional civility, exhibiting grace and truth.